 When it comes to lecture theatres, your seating is essential for the productivity and efficiency of a lecture.
 As an educational environment, you want to be sure that everything is set up to ensure you have the space and resources both lecturers and students need.
 Universities rely on lecture halls for a vast amount of learning every day.
 Where students sit and the environment they are expected to work in plays a vital role in how well they are able to perform.
-For that reason, the quality of your lecture theatre seating is extremely important.
+For that reason, the quality of your seating is extremely important.

-Whether you should refurbish on replace your seating depends on your reasons for needing new seating, as well as the quality of your current seating.
+Whether you should refurbish on replace your seating depends on your reasons for needing new seating.
+As well as the quality of your current seating.
 We have put together a guide to help you decide which option is best for you.
 Keep reading for our top tips on deciding if you need to refurbish or replace your lecture chairs.

 When to Refurbish Lecture Seating

 If your lecture seating is set out in a way that works well for your needs, and the only issue is something that can be fixed without replacing the entire seating system, refurbishment could be your best option.
-If you have modern seating and you are happy with the design and style, refurbishment is a more suitable and lower cost option for revamping your lecture theatre
+If you have modern seating and you are happy with the design and style.
+Refurbishment is a more suitable and lower cost option for revamping your lecture theatre

 Over time the upholstery on your lecture chairs can become worn and ripped, creating uncomfortable and unappealing seating.
 Luckily, chairs can be reupholstered allowing you to revamp your seating without having it completely replaced.
-Depending on the quality and age of your current seating, it is possible to keep the original foam and have these reupholstered with new fabric.
+Depending on the quality and age of your current seating.
+It is possible to keep the original foam and have these reupholstered with new fabric.

 Lack of Foam

 After time foam in lecture chairs can become worn and old, often making it sag and dip which is uncomfortable to sit on.
 As long as the structure on your seating is still intact, you can have your foam replaced and seating reupholstered to give your current seating the comfort your students need to stay concentrated.